NVIDIA/NVFlare/docs/flare_overview.rst

   * Medical Applications (MONAI, ...)
   * Federated XGBoost (coming soon)

 With FLARE's pluggable component architecture, you can extend these reference implementations with customized algorithms to fit your needs.

 FLARE is a SDK, not a platform
 ------------------------------
 We want to enable more people to adopt Federated Learning, whether the user is

   * a machine learning researcher -- interested in experimenting the latest FL algorithms, or
   * a data scientist -- interested in applying FL to a real world use case, or
   * a system integrator -- interested in building a platform to enable Federated Learning for others.

 For a researcher, FLARE provides an easy to use enviornment that allows rapid experimentation with different FL algorithms.

-For a data scientist, FLARE makes it easy to use common FL algorithms to build federated applications for real- world deployments.
+For a data scientist, FLARE makes it easy to use common FL algorithms to build federated applications for real-world deployments.

 For system integrator, FLARE's modular architecture makes it easy to extend or replace components and customize to your needs.
 Whether it's communication, authentication, storage, workflow, or DL/ML frameworks, FLARE should be easily embedded into your system.